 Bull Health & Nutrition

 The bulls have all been fed together from the second week in October to sale day.
-The ration consists of ground corn, ground hay, silage, and an all-natural wheat and soy protein supplement from Cache Feeds.
+The ration consists of ground corn, ground hay, silage, and an all-natural wheat and soy protein supplement.
 Our goal is to average 3.3 pounds A.D.G.
 We do keep average daily gain records, but this is not a feed test to see which bulls grow the fastest.
 We believe that fat bulls, or bulls that gain too fast, are prone to have problems in the future.
 The 3.3# per day gain is enough growth for a group, knowing some will exceed this rate due to genetics or due to the bull’s ability to consume more feed or convert feed to pounds more efficiently than others.
 Good temperament and environment also play a role in average daily gain.
 The average daily gain will be available sale day.

 Vaccinations and Wormer